Nicholas Bourbon (the younger)

 Nicolas Bourbon (1574, Vendeuvre-sur-Barse – 6 August 1644, Paris) was a French clergyman and neo-Latin poet.
 He wrote in Latin under the name of Nicolaus Borbonius, and under the pseudonyms Horatius Gentilis and Petrus Mola.

 Son of a doctor, he studied under political satirist and poet Jean Passerat.
 Bourbon then held a professorship at the Collège de France and was admitted into the Oratory of Saint Philip Neri in 1630.
-He was elected the second occupant of Académie française seat 29 in 1637.
+He was admitted to the Académie Française in 1637 by Cardinal Richelieu, without having solicited the admission.
+Bourbon is considered one of the greatest Latin poets of France and was described in 1801 as being "equal or superior to any who lived in the last two centuries".